retifrav/hugeCSVsplitter/README.md

 #### linesPerFile

-How mush lines will trigger the splitting into another file.
+How much lines will trigger the splitting into another file.
 I'd recommend value `500k` or more if strings in you CSV are rather short and `100k` or less if they are pretty long.
 Anyway, don't set very big values for the obvious reasons.

 #### addHeader